-How can a sponsor request for Orphan drug designation?
+How can a sponsor apply for an orphan drug designation?

 A request for orphan drug designation can be submitted electronically on a single compact disk (CD) with a signed cover letter attached and preferred to be sent by regular or express post.
 An orphan drug designation request cannot be submitted by email or by any other physical media.

-What is the review process for a drug to receive orphan drug designation?
+Review and approval process for a rare disease drug to receive orphan drug designation

 - The application receives a designation request number, log into the OOPD database, and an acknowledgment letter will be sent to the sponsor (or sponsor’s agent).

 - An Office of Orphan Products Development (OOPD) reviews the request, which may require consultation with an FDA Center.